vipeller/aio_gp_test/README.md

 >```bash
 >./deploy_dataflow.sh
 >```

-> [!CAUTION]
+>
-> The fast-track dataflow script assumes the Eventstream was created using this repo’s fast-track script.
+> ⚠️ This fast-track script can only be used if the Eventstream was created using the fast-track script from the previous step.

 ### 3. Setup Eventstream for Telemetry Ingestion in Microsoft Fabric
 See *[Ingest Asset Telemetry to Microsoft Fabric](./doc/EVENTSTREAM_TELEMETRY_FABRIC.md)* for full instructions.